top of page

 What People-Pleasing Actually Is

 The problem isn't that you developed this strategy.
 The problem is that your brain never updated it.
-Decades later, your nervous system still runs the same programme: someone expresses a need, your alarm fires, and your mouth says yes before your mind has finished the sentence.
+Decades later, your nervous system still runs the same programme: someone expresses a need, your alarm fires, and your mouth says yes before your mind has finished forming the sentence.

 Why "Just Set Boundaries" Doesn't Work